Pancreas Transplant Frequently Asked Questions

 How long will it take before I don't need insulin?

-Typically, you are insulin-free immediately after surgery, but in rare cases it can take 24-48 hours.
+Most patients are insulin-free immediately after surgery.
+In some cases, it can take 24-48 hours.

 How long will I wait for a pancreas transplant?

-Do I have to continue to have follow-up appointments at the UW Hospital and Clinics?
+Do I have to continue to have follow-up appointments at University Hospital in Madison?

 How long will I be in the hospital?

-The average length of stay is eight to 10 days.
-If you live further than eight hours away, you may need to remain in Madison following discharge.
+The average time spent in the hospital after pancreas transplant is seven to 10 days.
+If you live further away than six to eight hours, you may need to remain in Madison for a few weeks after you are released from the hospital.

-Each pancreas transplant is different but the overall success rates of pancreas transplant are very good.
+Each pancreas transplant is different, but the success rate of pancreas transplant is very good.

 How do I make an appointment for an evaluation?